-A long established and well-loved hotel, owned by the Wagner family.
-Facilities include: Good food and pleasant traditionally furnished dining room, regular entertainment in a relaxed and friendly atmosphere.
+A long established and well-loved hotel, good food and pleasant traditionally furnished dining room.
+Regular entertainment in a relaxed and friendly atmosphere.
 The hotel has a lift from street level up to the patio, and a second lift inside allows access to the bedrooms, however please note that it is not entirely suitable for those with limited mobility, as a number of stairs are always involved to gain access to the dining room.
 All bedrooms have a shower and some have balcony or terrace.

 An early morning departure for our ferry to Calais, and then on to Kamp Bornhofen where we arrive during the evening.